 |Past and future lost earnings||Pain and suffering|

-People who have filed Januvia and Byetta lawsuits claim the drugmakers “overpromoted and underwarned.”
-In addition to an increasing number of lawsuits, Merck, Amylin and Eli Lilly have incurred criticism because patients and physicians were not adequately warned about serious, potentially fatal, health risks.
-Had they received adequate warnings, many of the patients who developed pancreatic cancer or acute pancreatitis would have chosen other diabetes treatments.
+People who filed lawsuits claim the drugmakers “overpromoted and underwarned.”
+In addition to an increasing number of lawsuits, Merck, Amylin, Eli Lilly and Novo Nordisk A/S incurred criticism because patients and physicians were not adequately warned about serious, potentially fatal, health risks.
+Had they received adequate warnings, many of the patients who developed pancreatic cancer or acute pancreatitis could have chosen other diabetes treatments.

 Other plaintiffs include:

 Riley is a Maryland man who sued Merck, Amylin and Eli Lilly in California state court.
-His wife, Kathleen, began taking Byetta to manage type 2 diabetes in 2005.
-She took the drug under doctor’s direction until 2006.
-He later prescribed Januvia.
+His wife, Kathleen, was prescribed Januvia and Byetta to manage Type 2 diabetes beginning in 2005..
 She was diagnosed with pancreatic cancer in 2009 and died later that year.
-Her husband filed a wrongful death claim in California state court in October 2012.
+He filed a wrongful death claim in California state court in October 2012.
 His complaint also includes several claims filed on behalf of his wife’s estate, including, among other claims, strict liability, negligence, deceit by concealment and misrepresentation.
 He alleges that the drugs caused his wife “severe mental and physical pain and suffering prior to her death, along with economic loss.”
 The case was removed to the U.S. District Court for the Southern District of California, where it is now pending.

 The estate of Regina Kelly filed a suit against Merck, Amylin and Eli Lilly.
-She developed pancreatic cancer after taking Januvia and Byetta for type 2 diabetes.
+She developed pancreatic cancer after taking Januvia and Byetta.
 Her estate alleges that the drugs “permanently and severely injured” her, ultimately causing her death.
 The estate seeks relief for her physical and mental injuries, the cost of her medical expenses, economic damages, punitive damages and other damages.
-The case is currently pending in federal court in California.
+The case is pending in federal court in California.

 |The drugs are defective and cause "unreasonable and dangerous side effects."|